Understanding the Issue

 Causes of Family Homelessness

-On any given night in Portland, there are over 1,600 families with children who experience homelessness.
+In the Portland tri-county area, 4,427 students experienced homelessness during the last school year.
 The causes of homelessness are many, and you may get very different responses on what the causes are depending who you ask.
-In our experience of almost two decades of working with families with children, these are the causes of homelessness that we see most often:
+In our experience of almost two decades of working with families with children, these are the causes of homelessness that we see most often.

 Lack of Living Wage